mautic/user-documentation/docs/getting_started/how_to_install_mautic.rst

 .. note::

   For troubleshooting ``ddev start``, paste ``ddev config global --nfs-mount-enabled=false && ddev config --nfs-mount-enabled=false`` and try again.
+For steps on DDEV troubleshooting, See :xref:`DDEV Troubleshooting`.

   See Mautic's :xref:`Handbook` for more detailed instructions.

+.. vale off

-This spins up a DDEV instance - by default at https://mautic.ddev.site - and also gives the option to set up Mautic ready for you to use.
+This spins up a DDEV instance(which includes Mailhog, PHPMyAdmin, and Redis Commander) - by default at ``https://mautic.ddev.site`` - and also gives the option to set up Mautic ready for you to use.

+.. vale on

 This runs through the Composer install process, and installs Mautic at the command line with a default username of ``admin`` and password of ``mautic``.